Earthing Grounding System According To Iec, Bs En

 26 mm 2 (10 AWG) ground wire must be used, and in all other markets a 6 mm 2 must be used.
 Whether you're a seasoned pro or just starting out, this comprehensive guide will give you practical insights into proper grounding techniques, with a special focus on how selecting quality materials from a reliable building material supplier impacts your entire system's safety and longevity.
 The grounding system provides a low-impedance path for fault current and limits the voltage rise on the normally non-current-carrying metallic components of the electrical distribution system.
 Each DISTRIBUTION BOX and controller must be grounded.
 However, it is always easy to overlook grounding aspects, or to fix them incorrectly.

-• Grounding foundation of primary distribution box
+• Repeated grounding conductor of distribution box

-Grounding foundation of primary distribution box
+Repeated grounding conductor of distribution box

 Telecom Site Energy & Optical Insights